PurityWasHere/PureEvil/README.md

 # PureEvil
 A User Friendly RecapV2 Solver.

-A community maintained and handled OCR based RecapV2 Solver.
+A community maintained and handled Image Recognition based RecapV2 Solver.

 Forked and Modified from: